ShawLocke/ES-blog/posts/Chapter 1. Types and type conversion.md

 1. If Type(x) is Undefined, return true.
 1. If Type(x) is Null, return true.
 1. If Type(x) is Boolean, then
-   1. If x and y are both true or both false, return true; otherwise, return false.
+   1. If x and y are both false or both true, return true; otherwise, return false.
 1. If Type(x) is String, then
    1. If x and y are exactly the same sequence of code units (same length and same code units at corresponding indices), return true; otherwise, return false.
 1. If Type(x) is Symbol, then